thecapn32/libmpix/docs/page_how_to_correct.md

 @page how_to_correct How to correct images
-@brief Uses libmpix to apply image correction to improve contrasts and colors
+@brief Use libmpix to apply image correction to improve contrasts and colors

 Raw images coming from a sensor are typically too dark or over-exposed, with green colors and other visible defects.